Gabriella439/macos-builder/README.md

 ## Requirements

-This requires macOS version 12.4 or later.
+This requires macOS version 12.4 or later and Nix version 2.4 or later.

 ## Instructions